Understanding Pressure in Ears: Causes, Symptoms, and Relief

 2. Sinus Congestion and Infections

 Colds, allergies, and sinus infections can lead to inflammation and mucus buildup, which affects the Eustachian tubes.
 These tubes connect the middle ear to the throat and help regulate ear pressure.
-When they become blocked, you may experience ear pressure and muffled hearing.
+When they become inflamed or blocked, you may experience ear pressure and muffled hearing.

 3. Airplane Ear (Barotrauma)